-- 1) Raise L{Sgen} by 10 dB from the level in Part 2. - 2) Set L{Rin} to silence (< -60 dBm0) and hold for 10 s. - 3) Set L{Rin} to -10 dBm0. - 4) Measure L{RET} after 2 s.
+- 1) Raise $L{\text{Sgen}}$ by 10 dB from the level in Part 2. - 2) Set $L{Rin}$ to silence (< -60 dBm0) and hold for 10 s. - 3) Set $L{Rin}$ to -10 dBm0. - 4) Measure $L{RET}$ after 2 s.

-L{RET} should be within 2.0 dB of L{Sgen} .
-Also, this value should hold as long noise level L{Sgen} remains constant.
+$L{\rm RET}$ should be within 2.0 dB of $L{\rm Sgen}$ when measured over a 700 ms window.
+Also, this value should hold as long as noise level $L{\rm Sgen}$ remains constant, and sequential 700 ms measurements should be made over a minimum period of 7.7 s to check this.

-6.4.2.11 Test No. 10 - Facsimile test during call establishment phase
+6.4.2.11 Test No. 10 - Facsimile test

 This test is meant to ensure that the echo cancellers located at each end of a connection converge rapidly on the initial handshaking sequences of a facsimile call and have some means to prevent the unwanted generation of echo.
+The test and requirements were originally developed to overcome problems in the network due to the turnaround of fax handshaking signals (see 5.2.1/G.161: "Interaction of echo cancellers with facsimile transmission").
+Customer complaints were reduced following the introduction of this test.
 The test is split into three parts.
 Test 10A looks at the performance of the echo canceller located on the calling station side, and Test 10B looks at the performance of the echo canceller on the called station side.
-Test 10C looks at the performance of the echo canceller on the called station side.
+Test 10C looks at the performance of the echo canceller on the calling station side during page transmission.